sntntn/UbiBelPMF_2024/README.md

 # Academic life

+Academic Life is a game that simulates the challenges of student life.
+Your goal is to graduate as quickly as possible, but the road to graduation is not easy at all!
+Along the way, you encounter various obstacles - vices and distractions that slow down your progress, but also useful things that can help you and make you more efficient.
+Your task is to recognize what helps you and what hinders you, and to make the right decisions at the right time.

+In addition, in order to progress through the game, you have to solve mathematical equations that the game sets for you.
+Each correctly solved equation brings you closer to graduation, while wrong answers send you back and bring additional challenges.

+Can you avoid the pitfalls of academic life, stay on track, think fast, and graduate before exhaustion and bad decisions take over?

+# University Course Project

 University course project at Faculty of Mathematics, University of Belgrade. <br>
 The goal of this simple 2D game is to collect 240 ECTS/ESPB as fast as possible. while maintaining the health value over -100. <br>
 If player's health drops below -100 or if the number of ECTS/ESPB is below 0 the game ends with a failure. <br>